 Elsewhere, the civil petitions filed in the Gujarat HC by Rollers Training Institute, Dominance Games, KN Suresh and others, challenging the police’s stance that poker is a game of chance, have now been deferred to 11th July.
-A single judge bench of the HC comprising of Justice Rajesh Shukla is expected to attend the arguments of the petitioner clubs along with the Gujarat government next week and decide on whether to grant temporary relief allowing the poker clubs to resume operating poker rooms.The fate of poker in India now hangs in the balance.
+A single judge bench of the HC comprising of Justice Rajesh Shukla is expected to attend the arguments of the petitioner clubs along with the Gujarat government next week and decide on whether to grant temporary relief allowing the poker clubs to resume operating poker rooms.The fate of poker now hangs in the balance.

 For those who can’t live a day without playing India’s most popular card game, here is some great news.